 Water/moisture | 8-16 % |

-For instance, below is the structure of a starch molecule, which consists of chains of glucose molecules joined together through their hydroxyl groups (the little OH-parts) reacting with each other.
+For instance, depicted below is the structure of a starch molecule, which consists of chains of glucose molecules joined together through their hydroxyl groups (the little OH-parts) reacting with each other.

 In reality, multiple of these glucose chains (which have either an amylopectin or an amylose structure, depending on how the glucose chains are branched out) can also join together from all directions with hydrogen bonds between the chains to form a crystalline (helix-shaped) structure of a starch granule.